 The future financial stability of the School is not without challenges.
+The slight increase in student enrollment for the 2019 fiscal year has helped the financial health projections for the School for the current year.
 There will continue to be other challenges outside of the School's control (i.e. - the economy, the state budget).
 Since the primary source of funding is the state foundation program, an economic slowdown in the state could result in budgetary cuts to education, which would have a negative impact on the School.